-We recommend that all powerboat operators complete a boating safety course.
-In the U.S., the U.S. Coast Guard Auxiliary, the Power Squadron, the Red Cross, and your state or provincial boating law enforcement agency provide courses.
-For more information in the U.S., call the Boat U.S. Foundation at 1-800-336-BOAT (2628).
+- All powerboat operators are advised to complete a boating safety course.
+In the U.S., the U.S. Coast Guard Auxiliary, the Power Squadron, the Red Cross, and the state or provincial boating law enforcement agency provide courses.
+For more information in the U.S., call the Boat U.S. Foundation at 1-800-336-BOAT (2628). - Some locations (states, territories, etc.) require a boating license or certificate.
+Always confirm licensing and certification requirements prior to boating in a new location.